willp240/rat-container/README.md

 For *Docker*:

-`docker run -ti -v /absolute/path/to/rat:/rat jamierajewski/snoing-2.0 bash`
+`docker run -ti --rm -v /absolute/path/to/rat:/rat jamierajewski/snoing-2.0 bash`

 *Note* - the -v flag operates the same as -B in Singularity BUT you **must** provide it with an absolute path (one starting at /); relative paths (the path from where you are now) will **not** work.